score-framework/py.doc/docs/tutorial/http/serve.rst

 Starting Serve
 --------------

-Starting the server is as simple as calling its shell command:
+Starting the server is as simple as calling the shell command of :mod:`score.serve`:

 .. code-block:: console

-    (moswblog)sirlancelot@spamalot:~/moswblog$ score serve
+    $ score serve
-    2016-04-05 13:05:34,731 INFO  [score.serve][MainThread] ready to serve!

 That's it!
 You can now fire up your browser and visit http://localhost:8080 and enjoy the glorious welcome page: a 404 error.